pirate/wireguard-docs/README.md

 * Hit a webhook on another server
 `PostUp = curl https://events.example.dev/wireguard/started/?key=abcdefg`

-* Add an route to the system routing table
+* Add a route to the system routing table
 `PostUp = ip rule add ipproto tcp dport 22 table 1234`

 * Add an iptables rule to enable packet forwarding on the WireGuard interface